Monthly Archives: July 2020

 The Spaghetti and meatballs are out of this world.
 Three golf ball sized freshly made meatballs on top of what looked like a half pound of spaghetti.
 The red sauce here is amazing.
 The calzones are overstuffed with ingredients and the pizza has the most amazing combination of spices and cheeses.
 Each bite is like heaven.
 There is not one thing on the menu that is not delicious.

 The elusive J & J Gourmet at 1 East Market Street was closed for a third time when I visited there in 2021.
 Oh well, I will have to wait until another time to have breakfast there.
-(The restaurant closed in January 2022 and the place is now empty).
+(The restaurant closed in January 2022).

 https://www.facebook.com/jandjgourmet/